 Mold toxicity, though common, poses a severe health threat to those who are affected by the condition.
-Exposure to Stachybotrys chartarum, or black mold, causes a wide range of health problems throughout many bodily systems.
+Exposure to Stachybotrys chartarum, or black mold, causes many health problems throughout many bodily systems.

 If mold toxicity isn’t addressed right away, problems persist and worsen.
-This is especially important when those who have compromised immune systems are exposed to the mold.
+This is especially important when those with compromised immune systems are exposed to mold.

 What Is Black Mold?

-Not all dark-colored molds are actually black mold.
+Not all dark-colored molds are black mold, but a variety of the various types of mold are documented on record.
 Black mold is a greenish-black mold that is gelatinous in form because of its wet top layer.
 If the moisture source that encouraged its growth has dried up, the mold can appear powdery.

 Black mold frequently grows in areas of the home where moisture is high and where water condenses.

 - In the kitchen, especially under the sink and inside cabinets

 - In the bathroom, especially in and around the shower and tub

 - In the walls where pipes make be leaky